 // webpack.config.jsmoduleexports =...module:rules:test: /\.less$/use:loader: "style-loader" // creates style nodes from JS stringsloader: "css-loader" // translates CSS into CommonJSloader: "less-loader" // compiles Less to CSS;

-You can pass LESS specific configuration options through to the render function via loader parameters.
+You can pass any Less specific options to the

-fileLoader and passes all queries to the webpack resolving engine.
-Thus you can import your less-modules from
+less-loader applies a Less plugin that passes all queries to the webpack resolver.
+Thus you can import your Less modules from

 It's important to only prepend it with